fruitsaladchan/kona-download/README.md

 simple script to download photos from https://konachan.com/

-leaving tags and characters option blank will download most recent images from https://konachan.com/post?tags=
+- leaving tags and characters option blank will download most recent images from https://konachan.com/post?tags=
+- leaving the folder name option emtpy will create and store the files called konachan_images/

 ## dependencies